-- BGP (Border Gateway Protocol) - OSPF (Open Shortest Path First Protocol) (see "OSPF Configuration" on the next page later in this topic). - IS-IS (Intermediate System to System Protocol) - RIPD (Routing Information Protocol)
+- BGP: Border Gateway Protocol. - OSPF: Open Shortest Path First Protocol.
+For more information, see OSPF Configuration. - IS-IS: Intermediate System to System Protocol. - RIPD: Routing Information Protocol.

 Select the preferred routing protocol then click Apply.

 Note: If no protocol is selected, no route sharing services are run on the CM.